Soccer drills are one of the best ways to rapidly improve your skills.

-To be able to hit the target your aiming at when kicking the ball is a huge asset to any soccer player.
-As you keep practicing you will learn how to shoot well and improve your ability in front of goal.
+To be able to hit the target you’re aiming at when kicking the ball is a huge asset to any soccer player.
+As you keep practicing, you will learn how to shoot well and improve your ability in front of goal.

 Equipment needed: Ball and goal

 For this drill, we will be taking shots at a goal from the penalty spot.
 If you have access to a soccer field to practice, just use the penalty spot that’s marked there.
 If not, place the ball approximately 12 yards (11m) from the goal you’re using.

 Step 2 – Kick the ball down the middle

 For this step, kick the ball into the goal as near to the center of the goal as you can.
 Take 10 shots with your right foot and then 10 shots with your left.

 Step 3 – Kick the ball into the corner

 Kick the ball from the penalty spot into each corner of the goal.
 Feel free to start with whichever corner you prefer, but I like to start at the bottom left corner and work my way around the goal (bottom left, then top left, then top right, and then finish with the bottom right corner).